kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@article{korshunov2019vulnerability,
+  title={Vulnerability of face recognition to deep morphing},
+  author={Korshunov, Pavel and Marcel, S{\'e}bastien},
+  journal={arXiv preprint arXiv:1910.01933},
+  year={2019}
+}
 ```

 17. Schroff F, Kalenichenko D, Philbin J. Facenet: A unified embedding for face recognition and clustering.
 In: Proc. of the IEEE Conf. on Computer Vision and Pattern Recognition.
 2015.
 815−823.

+Schroff, F., Kalenichenko, D., & Philbin, J. (2015).
+Facenet: A unified embedding for face recognition and clustering.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 815-823).

 Link : https://arxiv.org/abs/1503.03832